 Function as a service (FaaS) is a cloud serverless computing service that provides event-driven, on-demand capabilities using a serverless architecture.
-FaaS is used for a variety of use cases and allows developers to program self-contained tasks that can be triggered once certain conditions are met.
+FaaS is used for a variety of use cases and allows enterprises to program self-contained tasks that can be triggered once certain conditions are met.

 How does FaaS work?